|

 "a crest," and anthos, "flower," thus "having

-- lott'iae: named after Patricia Ann Lott (1936-1980).
+lott'iae: named for Patricia Ann Lott (1936-1980).
 Arnold Tiehm,

 in Nevada vascular plant types and their collectors says that

-Pat Lott of Fallon, Nevada, ,was on a "fishing trip to Desert
+Pat Lott of Fallon, Nevada, was on a "fishing trip to Desert

 Creek in the Sweetwater Mountains when she collected a batch of what